-- 158. When I got out of borstal I did some engineering work, turning and things like that, but I still had my problems.
-I didn't go to see my social worker HYQ yet again and I ended up getting a borstal recall and going to Barlinnie to serve that time.
+- I still had my problems.
+I didn't go to see my social worker yet again and I ended up getting a borstal recall and going to Barlinnie to serve that time.
 That was in the young offenders unit so I was in Barlinnie until I was twenty one. - 159.
 I was in and out of trouble after that.
 My parents didn't want me at home at all then I met a lassie and she got pregnant.
 I ended up with three children but that's not been without its problems either. - 160.
 My oldest son is forty two and he's a drug addict but I have two daughters who are brand new and I have grandchildren. - 161.
 I was in prison for the last time in 1998 when I was trying to help my son out.
 I served three years, got out in 2001 and I haven't put a foot wrong since.
 I worked as a cleaning supervisor for the council after that but I had a bad accident in 2007 and was paid off with capability benefit.
 I had a heart attack in 2013 so I have two stents from that.